-If informed consent is initially given by a patient's legal guardian or legally acceptable representative, and the patient subsequently becomes capable of making and communicating their informed consent during the study, then the consent must additionally be obtained from the patient.
+If informed consent is initially given by a subject's legal guardian or legally acceptable representative, and the subject subsequently becomes capable of making and communicating their informed consent during the study, then the consent must additionally be obtained from the subject.

-The informed consent form must also include a statement that Biohaven and its representatives and regulatory authorities may have direct access to patient records.
+The informed consent form must also include a statement that Biohaven and its representatives and regulatory authorities may have direct access to subject records.

-The rights, safety, and well-being of study patients are the most important considerations and should prevail over interests of science and society.
+The rights, safety, and well-being of study subjects are the most important considerations and should prevail over interests of science and society.